-Since 2002, 826 writing centers have successfully opened in seven cities across the U.S. (San Francisco, Ann Arbor/Detroit, Boston, Chicago, Los Angeles, New York City, and Washington, DC).
+Since 2002, 826 writing centers have successfully opened in nine cities across the U.S. (San Francisco, Ann Arbor/Detroit, Boston, Chicago, Los Angeles, New York City, Washington, DC, New Orleans, and Minneapolis/St.Paul).
 Last year, 826 chapters together served over 30,000 students, ages 6-18, with innovative programs aimed at improving their writing skills, and we continue to grow.
 826 National has established the 826 Chapter Development Process for groups interested in joining the 826 network.
 The process takes an average of 12-36 months to complete.

 This process begins with a Letter of Inquiry, and if accepted, a full application.
 Our Letter of Inquiry period is now closed.
 Please check back for updates on this process re-opening.

 Because 826 is at its heart a community-based organization, 826 National does not start up new chapters at this time.
 Rather, we work to support developments spearheaded by local working groups and organizations who may best understand community and district needs and their local arts and education landscape.
 Where possible, we connect individuals interested in bringing the model to their communities to help foster local impact.

 826 National’s Expansion and Growth Criteria (shared below) and Community Assessment Rubric offer some useful questions to consider in early stages of your work.

 Can we use the 826 name either during our planning process or as a part of the name for our potential organization?